Channeling quantum criticality

 Indeed, a key finding of our work is that for entanglement measures like Renyi entropies and entanglement negativity, local quantum channels acting on quantum critical states can drive phase transitions or more technically, renormalization group (RG) flows, between different conformal fixed points labeling different quantum channels.
 More specifically, we find that in computing such measures, quantum channels map to boundary conditions for multiple copies of the original conformal field theory (CFT) describing the critical state.
 Under coarse-graining, such boundary conditions can flow to a variety of conformal fixed points whose classification can be much richer than that of the single copy CFT.

 Concretely, we find that the Renyi entropy of the decohered state, which quantifies the entanglement between system and environment, is extensive but has a subleading term dictated by a ``g-function'' in CFT.
 This g-function characterizes the channel with respect to Renyi entropy and dictates the direction of RG flow between two channels: a channel with a larger $g$ can flow to a channel with smaller $g$ if weakly perturbed by the latter.
 Moreover, near a RG fixed point, the $g$-function has a universal scaling form determined by critical exponents.
 One natural consequence of our formalism is that the Renyi entropy of a subsystem $A$ of the decohered state has a subleading logarithmic scaling with $|A|$ and its coefficient is given by scaling dimensions of certain boundary condition changing operators.
 Furthermore, Renyi negativity of the subsystem (a measure of entanglement within the mixed state) can either obey logarithmic scaling or area law based on the universal properties of the RG fixed point.

-We demonstrate all these features for the one dimensional transverse field Ising critical point and explicitly illustrate the RG flow between different quantum channels.
-These universal aspects of entanglement and entropy in channeled criticality can be probed in quantum simulators using shadow tomography methods \cite{Huang_2020_predicting,Elben_2020_mixed}.
+In the former case, the coefficient of log scaling can either change continuously with decoherence strength or remain the same as the initial pure critical state, depending on whether the channel corresponds to a marginal or irrelevant perturbation, respectively.
+We demonstrate all these features for the one dimensional transverse field Ising critical point and conclude with a discussion of experimental relevance to quantum simulators.

 \emph{Quantum channels--} We first review useful facts about quantum channels \cite{preskill1998lecture}.
 A quantum channel represents the most general quantum process including decoherence.
 Formally, it is a completely positive trace-preserving map $\rho\rightarrow\mathcal{N}(\rho)$ acting on density matrices.
 For a quantum channel, one may define its dual-channel $\mathcal{N}^*$, which is a linear map on operators satisfying $\tr(\rho \mathcal{N}^{*}(O)) = \tr(\mathcal{N}(\rho) O),\ \forall O$.
-The relation between $\mathcal{N}$ and $\mathcal{N}^*$ is illustrated in Fig.~\ref{fig:channel}(a).

 Here we consider a spatially uncorrelated noise model defined on a qubit chain.
 The noise can be modeled as a product of single-qubit channels $ \mathcal{N} = \otimes_{j=1}^L \mathcal{N}_j $ where each $\mathcal{N}_j$ is a channel acting on the $j^{\text{th}}$-qubit.